venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 **Response**

-**3.** In our modeling we take into account a large amount of atoms, which have different coordinates $\textbf{r}_m$.
-The coupling constant between $j$th mode of the plasmonic structure and $m$th atom depends on atom's coordinates as
+In our modeling, we take into account a large number of atoms, which have different coordinates $\textbf{r}_m​$.
+The coupling constant between $j​$th mode of the plasmonic structure and $m​$th atom depends on atom's coordinates as
 $$
-\Omega_{jm} = \Omega_0 e^{i \textbf{k}_j \textbf{r}_m}
+\Omega _{jm} =  - {{\bf{d}}_m} \cdot {{\bf{E}}_j}({{\bf{r}}_m})/ \hbar
 \tag{1}
 $$

+where the electric field is taken at the position of the $m$th atom.
+The Rabi constants enter as coefficients in the Eqs.
+(1) – (3).

-The size of the pump beam and the power density of pumping are incorporated in the model as the initial conditions for population inversions of atoms.
-The initial value of the population inversion for the atoms located inside the pumping spot is $D_0$.
-Other atoms have initial population inversions equal to $-1$, i.e. they are in the ground state.
-The value of $D_0$ is obtained from the pumping power density as
+The pulse pump of the active medium enters as an initial condition for the atomic population inversion.
+The initial value of the population inversion for the atoms whose coordinates lie inside the area of the pumping spot is $D_0$.
+Initial population inversions of other atoms equal to $-1$, i.e. they are in the ground state.
+The *size* of the pump beam enters as an area, inside which atoms are excited.

+Pump power density (excitation fluence) enters through the value of $D_0​$.
+The connection between them has the form
 $$
-\frac{D_0 + 1}{2} = \frac{P_0 \Delta t}{n_c S l \hbar \omega}
+\frac{D_0 + 1}{2} = \eta \frac{P_0 \Delta t}{n_c S l \hbar \omega}
 \tag{2}
 $$
 Here $P_0$ is power of the laser pulse pump; $\Delta t$ is duration of the pump pulse; $n_c$ is the concentration of atoms of the active medium; $S$ is the area of the pump beam; $l$ is the width of the active medium layer; $\hbar \omega$ is the transition frequency of the atom; and $(D_0 + 1)/2$ is the population of the excited state arising due to the pump pulse.

 Thus, we assume that the entire pulse energy comes to the excitation of atoms of the active medium.
-In real experiment, there are additional channels of energy losses, which lead to the decrease of the population inversion of the excited state.
-These losses can be taken into account as an addition factor in (2).
-For the simplicity, we do not consider the additional losses and use the estimation (2).
+In real experiment, there are additional circumstances as a result of which a part of the energy from pulse pumping does not come into the active medium.
+These circumstances are taken into account as an additional coefficient $\eta <1$ in a right-hand side of (2).

-In our simulations the power of the pump pulse is $P_0 \approx $.
-This value is typical for experiments carried out in with the same plasmonic structure in the same geometry, see [van exter, Beijnum].
+In our simulations **the power of the pump pulse** is $P_0 \approx ​$.
+This value is typical for experiments carried out with the same plasmonic structure in the same geometry, see [[F. Beijnum, P. Veldhoven, E. Geluk, M. Dood, G. Hooft, and M. van Exter, *Phys.
+Rev. Lett.* 110, 206802 (2013).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.110.206802)].

-Note that the dependence of the response time on the pump beam size is observable in a wide range of $D_0$ values, and a fine tune of the pumping parameters is not necessary to observe the predicted dependency.
+Note that the dependence of the response time on the pump beam size is observable in a wide range of $D_0$ values, and a fine tune of the pumping power is not necessary to observe the predicted dependency.

+In the revised manuscript, we add explanations on how experimental conditions, such as pump size and pump power density  are incorporated in the modeling.

 **Review**